Personal Bankruptcy Toronto – A Fresh Financial Start

 • The opportunity to eliminate unsecured debt and emerge with a clean slate, and

 However, it’s not possible for everyone to be given this new lease on life.
-While the bankruptcy program is available to all Canadians, it can only be availed of by those that meet the necessary conditions or requirements.
+While the bankruptcy program is available to all Canadians, it can only be availed of by those who meet the necessary conditions or requirements.
 Is it an option that is available and right for you?
 Is it an opportunity that you could take?

 The only way to find out for sure is to speak to a Licensed Insolvency Trustee (for brevity referred to in these pages as a “LIT” or “trustee”).
 Only a LIT can put everything in perspective for you and allow you to determine if filing for personal bankruptcy will be what you need.

-Bankruptcies in Canada are a complex process and eligibility for the program will depend on each individual’s situation.
+Bankruptcies in Toronto are a complex process and eligibility for the program will depend on each individual’s situation.
 It might not be the first solution you think of when you realize that you can no longer keep up with your bills and debts, but it might be the right debt solution for you.
 But it is not a decision to be made lightly.
 That’s why you need to see a trustee.

 At Richard Killen & Associates, we encourage you to get professional advice.
 Our team of highly skilled insolvency experts will make sure that you know all your options and can find the best possible solution to your financial problems.
 We’ll ensure that you understand how everything works and how it will affect you and your family in the long run.